MicrosoftDocs/power-platform/power-platform/admin/connector-endpoint-filtering.md

 ## Endpoint input formats and examples

 Each connector has a different notion of what an endpoint means.
 Further, some endpoints can be defined in multiple formats.
 Therefore, endpoints have to be entered in all possible formats to block makers from using them while creating apps and flows.
 Admins can either enter the full endpoint name or use pattern matching with the wildcard character (`*`) when creating an endpoint filtering rule.
 These rules are entered and presented in an ordered list of endpoint patterns, meaning that they'll be evaluated in ascending order by number.
-Note that the last rule for any given connector is always `*` Allow or `*` Deny (Allow by default, which can be changed to Deny).
+Note that the last rule for any given connector is always `*` Allow or `*` Deny.
+Allow is the default, which can be changed to Deny.

 The following guidance describes how to enter connector endpoints while creating rules to allow or deny them.

 ### SQL Server